robinsingh051/book-store-app/README.md

 - **Add to Cart**: Users can add books to their cart by clicking the "Add to Cart" button on each book.

-- **View Book Details**: Users can click on a book to view its details, including the title, author, and description.
+- **View Book Details**: Users can click on a show details button to view its details, including the title, author, and description.

 ## Technologies Used